 some elements have variable valence states and diverse chemical speciation (e.g., iron, selenium, and manganese).
 Often, chemical analyses only provide the total concentrations of these elements or make assumptions about the chemical speciation.
 If these assumptions are incorrect, they may contribute significant errors to the charge balance.

-errors in cation and anion analyses may cancel each other out.
+Significant errors in cation and anion analyses may cancel each other out.
 Therefore, a low charge balance error does not guarantee the accuracy of the chemical analyses of a water sample.

-A total of 255 samples from the database with minimum analyses of Ca2+, Mg2+, K+, Na+, pH, temperature, alkalinity, Cl-, and SO42- provided charge balances within +/-5% and an additional 56 samples were within +/- 5 to 10% (Appendix B).
+A total of 255 samples from the PEGASIS database with minimum analyses of Ca2+, Mg2+, K+, Na+, pH, temperature, alkalinity, Cl-, and SO42- provided charge balances within +/-5% and an additional 56 samples were within +/- 5 to 10% (Appendix B).
 This is a total of 311 samples (Appendices B and C).
 The 311 samples were taken from wells at 83 station locations.

 Chemistry Plots